 Silvana’s dream barbecue restaurant, like her playlist, will fuse Mexican and American styles.
 Silvana knows barbecue.
 For 20 years, she has had a house in Baja California where she smokes meat in custom pits.
 Long ago, she learned how to barbecue while backpacking through Mexico.

-Once, she lived for six months in a hut by the ocean in Quintana Roo.
-“I learned how to cook cochinita pibil from a Mayan family,” Silva says.
+Once, Silvana lived for six months in a hut by the ocean in Quintana Roo.
+“I learned how to cook cochinita pibil from a Mayan family,” she says.
 “I would get up at 2 in the morning, walk two miles to the road, wave somebody down to take me to town so I could help the family and learn how to make this.”

 The Mayan family cooked suckling pigs and turkeys in a barbecue pit.
 They stuffed the turkeys with eggs and coated them with relleno negro (a variety of smoked chile paste).
 These are the same kind of folks who have been cooking the dish since prehistory.
 Silvana helped the family sell at the market.
 She also grilled iguanas with a Zapotec family in another of her many help-and-learn relationships.